SMART Permission Tickets

 Client authentication and authorization are separated:

-• The client_assertion authenticates the client per standard SMART Backend Services.
-It contains only iss, sub, aud, jti, and exp — no ticket content.
+• The client-authentication artifact authenticates the client separately from the ticket.
+In the common JWT-based profiles shown here, the client_assertion contains only iss, sub, aud, jti, and exp — no ticket content.

 • The subject_token carries the Permission Ticket.
 It is a separate form parameter, not embedded in the assertion.